fastrgv/RufasSwap/README.md

 -------------------------------------------------------------------
 Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.

-The distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to recompile.
-Or you can try running the windows EXEs under wine:
+You can also run the windows EXEs under wine thusly:

 	* wine cmd < rufaswap.bat
 	* wine binw64/rufaswap.exe